1st Anti-Aircraft Division (United Kingdom): Defences

 The 1st AA Division had established a control centre at a disused Underground station at Brompton Road.
 The tunnels, subways and lift-shafts were adapted to provide bomb-proof accommodation for a Central Operation Room reporting direct to HQ No. 11 Group RAF at Uxbridge, and four Gun Operations Rooms (GORs) subdividing the London Inner Artillery Zone (IAZ).
 An elaborate network of dedicated telephone lines was laid by the General Post Office and Royal Corps of Signals, linking the AA sites, including many isolated searchlight positions.

 On mobilisation in August 1939, the 1st AA Division controlled 159 HAA guns, 96 searchlights, and a mixture of LAA guns (1 x 3-inch, 1 x 40mm Bofors and 52 light machine-guns (LMGs)).
-Most of the HAA guns were assigned to the IAZ, with one troop of 4 guns at RAF Fighter Command HQ at Stanmore and four more (16 guns) at airfields.
+Most of the HAA guns were assigned to the IAZ, with one troop of 4 guns at Fighter Command HQ at Stanmore and four more (16 guns) at airfields.

 The London IAZ extended from Cheshunt and Dagenham in the east to Bexley and Mitcham in the south and to Richmond and Northolt in the west.
 The HAA positions were sited to produce an optimum density of fire of at least 16 guns engaging any one raid simultaneously.
 It had been intended that the 26th AA Brigade would control the whole zone, but it proved too complex for one HQ, and in September 1939 it was divided among three: the 26th AA Brigade (34 sites disposed to north and east), the 48th AA Brigade (28 sites to south-east and south), and the 49th AA Brigade (12 sites to west).
 The 26th AA Brigade still had the heaviest concentration of guns, mainly static 3.7-inch and 4.5-inch guns, with sites being increased from four to eight guns each.
 The 48th AA Brigade had a mixture of 3.7 and 4.5-inch guns, half of the former being mobile.
 The 49th AA Brigade had older 3-inch guns, but also controlled a higher proportion of LAA sites at Vital Points (VPs).
 Superimposed on the IAZ were the 73 searchlight sites controlled by the 38th AA Brigade.